Mama bear and cubs enjoy quick swim in California backyard

 Lewis said she was fine letting the bear cool down in her hot tub, but officials are warning the public that bears, however cute they may appear, should never be fed or approached, and that it’s best that humans and bears keep a safe distance from one another.

-As temperatures continue to soar, wildlife officials say bear encounters are more likely to occur.
+As temperatures continue to soar, wildlife officials said bear encounters are more likely to occur.

 To reduce the likelihood of having a bad encounter with a bear, the National Park Service has a list of tips and tricks to avoid encounters, as well as what to do if you come face-to-face with one of the apex predators.